 - Carpets of wild flowers in Spring (August)

 - Wine-tasting at the Cederberg Cellars, the highest wine estate in South Africa, as well as other leading cellars of the area

 - Enjoy an alfresco seafood lunch on the beach on the West Coast

-- Spectacular star-gazing in the Cederberg skies
+- Spectacular star-gazing in the Cederberg

-Note: Cedarberg or Cederberg?
+Note: Is it Cedarberg or Cederberg?

-The Cape West Coast is closer, between 1-2 hours north of Cape Town depending on where you are staying.
+The Cape West Coast is closer, between 1-2 hours north of Cape Town.
 A great circular route from Cape Town would be to visit the West Coast for a couple of nights, then continue to the Cederberg before heading to the Cape Winelands or even Hermanus.
-If you like to get off the beaten track, you could travel via the picturesque village of Tulbagh with its Cape Dutch houses and wine estates.
+If you like to get off the beaten track, you could detour to the picturesque village of Tulbagh with its Cape Dutch houses and wine estates.